MicrosoftDocs/windows-itpro-docs/windows/security/information-protection/bitlocker/bitlocker-device-encryption-overview-windows-10.md

 ## Microsoft BitLocker Administration and Monitoring

-Part of the Microsoft Desktop Optimization Pack, MBAM makes it easier to manage and support BitLocker and BitLocker To Go.
+Part of the Microsoft Desktop Optimization Pack, Microsoft BitLocker Administration and Monitoring (MBAM) makes it easier to manage and support BitLocker and BitLocker To Go.
 MBAM 2.5 with Service Pack 1, the latest version, has the following key features:

 * Enables administrators to automate the process of encrypting volumes on client computers across the enterprise.
 * Enables security officers to quickly determine the compliance state of individual computers or even of the enterprise itself.